quon-titative-biology/examples/scAlign_kowalcyzk_et_al/scAlign_kowalcyzk_et_al.md

 )

 ```
-We now build the scAlign SCE object and compute PCs and/or CCs using Seurat for the assay defined by data.use.
-It is assumed that
-the assay in `data.use` which is being used for the initial step of dimensionality reduction is properly normalized and scaled.
+We now build the scAlign SCE object and compute PCs and/or CCs using Seurat for the assay defined by `data.use`.
+It is assumed that `data.use`, which is being used for the initial step of dimensionality reduction, is properly normalized and scaled.
 Resulting combined matrices will always be ordered based on the sce.objects list order.

 ```R